 Changing the Jones Act in the Middle of the Recovery Effort Would Disrupt a Stable, Reliable Element of Ocean Transportation in Puerto Rico at the Worst Possible Time.

-The American maritime industry is working closely with stakeholders in Puerto Rico as part of hurricane recovery efforts, and, by all accounts, the ocean shipping efforts have been highly successful.
-Homeland Security Advisor Tom Bossert has publicly said that American shipping capacity is a key part of the recovery effort and that there are no Jones Act capacity issues.
-Domestic American companies have deployed 23 Jones Act vessels with multiple sailings each week to Puerto Rico.
-Within a week of the storm hitting, 11,300 containers with millions of pounds of relief supplies had already been delivered to Puerto Rico on American vessels.
+The American maritime industry worked closely with stakeholders in Puerto Rico as part of hurricane recovery efforts, and, by all accounts, the ocean shipping efforts have been highly successful.
+Domestic American companies have deployed 25 Jones Act vessels with multiple sailings each week to Puerto Rico.
+Within a week of the storm hitting, 11,300 containers with millions of pounds of relief supplies had been delivered to Puerto Rico on American vessels.
 And by the end of October, Jones Act vessels delivered more than 19,000 containers to Puerto Rico, including FEMA loads full of food, clothes, medicines, and other relief cargoes.
 Because American carriers serve Puerto Rico even in non-emergency situations, they have the infrastructure, employees, vessels, specialized equipment, and systems in place to serve Puerto Rico most efficiently.
 Congress should not change a stable, reliable element of Puerto Rico’s ocean transportation system in the middle of a crisis without precisely understanding the impact.
-Bossert and others have said that ocean cargo deliveries are not the issue.
-The primary issue has been distribution of these supplies once they arrive on the island.
-Government officials and others are working to solve the landside distribution issues.
+The primary issue in Puerto Rico following the hurricane was the distribution of supplies once they arrived on the island.

 GAO Has Found that the Jones Act Provides Important Benefits to Puerto Rico and Changing the Jones Act There Could Be Harmful to the Local Economy and National Security Readiness.